lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 Looping through an two-dimensional array and compare the value with the wrong value.
 If the value is the same as the wrong value, it has to be replaced with a sum of all neighbouring values if there is a neighbour value and if the neighbour value is not wrong value, too.
 At the end printing the matrix with the replaced values.

+Exercise 01 - Fill The Matrix
+-

+Filling the matrix 2 different ways different from the traditional way.
+The problem is solved by playing with loops to iterate through the matrix in different pattern to fill it the desired way.